The-AVR/AVR-2022/content/en/flight-controller-setup-and-calibration/sensors/_index.md

 the FC (internal or external).
 It allows you to start the calibration process for the listed sensors.
 This step is very important for stable flights.
-It is required to do the calibration at least once and should be repeated whenever adding new components to the VRC drone or if flight becomes less stable.
+It is required to do the calibration at least once and should be repeated whenever adding new components to the AVR drone or if flight becomes less stable.

 {{% alert title="Note" color="note" %}}
 Given advanced assembly of your drone will require additional autonomy components